-The definitions of "interstate commerce" and "foreign commerce" are found at 18 U.S.C. § 10 and are set forth in Pattern Instruction on Definition of Interstate or Foreign Commerce, above, which consolidates and harmonizes various definitions of those terms.
+The definitions of "interstate commerce" and "foreign commerce" are found at 18 U.S.C. § 10 and are set forth in Pattern Instruction on Definition of Interstate or Foreign Commerce, below, which consolidates and harmonizes various definitions of those terms.
+"Obscene" is defined in Pattern Instruction 18 U.S.C. § 1470.

-18 U.S.C. § 1466 ENGAGING IN BUSINESS OF RECEIVING/POSSESSING OBSCENE MATTER- ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] engaging in the business of [receiving; possessing] obscene material with intent to distribute.
-In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant is engaged in the business of [receiving; possessing] [name the material charged in the indictment]; and - 2.
-The defendant knowingly [received; possessed] [name the material charged in the indictment] with intent to distribute; and - 3.
-[Name the material charged in the indictment] is obscene; and - 4.
-[Name the material charged in the indictment] has been [shipped; transported] in interstate or foreign commerce.
+18 U.S.C. § 1465 TRANSPORTATION OF OBSCENE MATERIAL FOR SALE OR DISTRIBUTION-ELEMENTS [The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] transportation of obscene material for the purpose of [sale; distribution].
+In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt: 1.
+The defendant knowingly [transported in; traveled in; used any facility or means of] interstate or foreign commerce; and 2.
+The defendant did so for the purpose of [sale; distribution] of [name the material charged in the indictment]; and 3.
+The defendant knew of the content, character and nature of [name the material charged in the indictment] at the time of [transportation; travel]; and 4.
+[Name the material charged in the indictment] was obscene.